eaglejs/timekeeper/README.md

 # Timekeeper for Deltek Timesheets

-## Purpose is to create a one-step process that eliminates human error while adding time.
-Thus, preventing punishment for being human. :)
+## Purpose is to create a one-step process that eliminates human error while adding time into Deltek.
+Thus, preventing punishment for being a human. :)

+***
+*Note*: This runs only for semi-monthly setups.
+When I take a job that requires bi-weekly, i'll add it in as something that is configurable.

 ## Requirements:
-    - Ruby
+    - Ruby (I may change this over to Java someday but I like not having to compile code)
     - Selenium Webdriver

 ## Install gems in this repository